msowers72/Express.js-Note-Taker/README.md

 The application has three main functions.
 The application can write, save and delete notes.

 ## Description:
-There are many demands own todays busniness owner.
+There are many demands on todays busniness owner.
 For example, the owner of a business needs to track; pricing, competitiveness, expansion, marketing, inventory, financing and salaries.
 This note taker application will aid a business owner in all of these task.
 The application uses and express backend to save and retrieve note data from a JSON file.